Igusa Stack for some exceptional Shimura Varieties: Generic part of the cohomology of meta-unitary Shimura variety

 \begin{dfn} Let $\mathbb{D}_{\Igs}^{\textup{can}}$ denote the canonical duality on $\Shv(\Igs, \Lambda)$.
 We define the object $\omega_{\Igs}^{\textup{can}} \in \Shv(\Igs, \Lambda)$ as the admissible dual of the dualizing sheaf:

 Furthermore, we define the \emph{!-Igusa sheaf} $\mathcal{J}^{\textup{can}} \in \Shv(\Isoc_{G, \leq \mu^*}, \Lambda)$ by

-where $(\pi_{\mathrm{Crys}})_\flat$ is the right adjoint of $(\pi_{\mathrm{Crys}})_!$. \end{dfn}
+where $(\overline{\pi_{\mathrm{Crys}}})_\flat$ is the right adjoint of $(\overline{\pi_{\mathrm{Crys}}})_!$. \end{dfn}

 One can compute the cohomology of the Igusa stack in terms of these sheaves.
-The proof of \cite{yang2025generic} works word by word, in fact it simplifies in our case because meta-unitary Shimura varieties are proper and we do not have to worry about Well-positionedness.
+The proof of \cite{yang2025generic} carries over verbatim; in fact, it simplifies in our case because meta-unitary Shimura varieties are proper, and we do not need to address well-positionedness.
+In the computation of the stalk of the Igusa stack, they also use the existence of a $v$-sheaf local model diagram, primarily in Lemma 4.46, which holds in our situation as well.

+Note that they use the fact that the local model admits a schematic model (which is true in our situation by the work of Gleason), but they do not require that the entire local model diagram admits a scheme-theoretic model.

 \begin{pro}\cite[Proposition 1.9]{yang2025generic} For $b \in B(G, \mu)$, there is a natural isomorphism

 in $\Shv(\Isoc_{G, b}, \Lambda) \simeq \Rep(G_b(\mathbb{Q}_p), \Lambda)$, where $i_b: \Isoc_{G, b} \hookrightarrow \Isoc_{G, \leq \mu}$ denotes the inclusion of the Newton stratum. \end{pro}